hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/tenant-onboarding-ext-iam.md

 Make sure to replace the token with RPT from previous step.

 The result should show 200 status with an empty list.
-This means that the wallet has been created and it does not contain any DIDs.
+This means that the wallet has been created and does not contain any DIDs.
-Any interactions that the tenant performs should be scoped to only this wallet.
+All actions carried out by the tenant must be limited to this specific wallet.

 ### A note on RPT

 In this tutorial, there is an additional step for the tenant to request the RPT from the access token.
-This aligns with the standard UMA interaction, where the handling of RPT typically occurs on the client side.
+This process aligns with the standard UMA interaction, where the handling of RPT typically occurs on the client side.
-To simplify the experience, the agent has a feature that allows user to bypass this process.
+To simplify the experience, the agent has a feature allowing users to bypass this process.
 By setting the variable `KEYCLOAK_UMA_AUTO_UPGRADE_RPT=true`, tenants can utilize the access token obtained in step 1 directly in the `Authorization` header, eliminating the need for additional RPT request step.